-Writing about Germany’s successful economy, Time magazine recently remarked that many German companies have specialized in the “unsexy side of the industrial spectrum: not smart phones or iPads but machinery and other heavy equipment”.
+When reporting on Germany’s successful economy, Time magazine recently remarked that many German companies have specialised in the “unsexy side of the industrial spectrum: not smartphones or iPads but machinery and other heavy equipment”.

-Some German companies, not least carmakers and the world’s third-largest software supplier, might well disagree and insist that their products are very much on the “sexy side” of industry.
-Yet the analysis is essentially correct: it is highly specialized industrial companies producing highly specialized goods that constitute the engine of growth in the German economy.
-Following the much-lauded era of virtual wealth creation on the financial markets, it is as well to recall the following principle: industry has always been a major plank of our prosperity.
-It accounts for as much as 22 percent of the German economy as a whole, a share that compares favourably worldwide.
-In France, Italy, the UK, and the USA, for example, industry plays a much less important role in the economy.
+Some German companies, such as carmakers and the world’s third-largest software supplier, might disagree and insist that their products are very much on the “sexy side” of the industry.
+Yet the analysis is essentially correct: highly specialised industrial companies producing highly specialised goods are the engine of growth in the German economy.
+Following the much-lauded era of virtual wealth creation on the financial markets, the following principle is to be kept in mind: the industry has always been a major plank of our prosperity.
+It accounts for as much as 22 per cent of the German economy as a whole, a share that compares favourably on a global level.

-Almost 92 percent of Germany’s visible exports are industrial goods.
+The majority of Germany’s visible exports are industrial goods.
 German companies are leading in many sectors and in many markets worldwide.
-This applies, for example, to so-called green technologies – i.e., products in the fields of environmental and climate protection.
-In the burgeoning sector of renewable energy, which includes photovoltaics, wind power, and highly efficient power plant technology, the German economy has a global market share of 30 percent.
+This applies, for example, to so-called green technologies – i.e. products in the fields of environmental and climate protection.
+In the burgeoning sector of renewable energy, which includes photovoltaics, wind power and highly efficient power plant technology, the German economy has a high share on the global market.